Asashōryū Akinori: Early career

-He was recruited by the former ōzeki Asashio of the Wakamatsu stable (now Takasago stable), who gave him the shikona of Asashōryū, literally "morning blue dragon," Asa being a regular prefix in the Wakamatsu stable.
+He was recruited by the former ōzeki Asashio of the Wakamatsu stable (now Takasago stable), who gave him the shikona of Asashōryū, literally "morning blue dragon", Asa being a regular prefix in the Wakamatsu stable.
 The second part of the shikona, Akinori, is an alternative reading of Meitoku, the name of his high school.
 He made his professional debut in January 1999.
 At that time, fellow Mongolians Kyokushūzan and Kyokutenhō were in the top division and stars back in their home country, but Asashōryū was quick to overtake them both.
 He attained elite sekitori status in September 2000 by winning promotion to the jūryō division, and reached the top makuuchi division just two tournaments later in January 2001.
 In May 2001, he made his san'yaku debut at komusubi rank and earned his first sanshō special prize, for Outstanding Performance.

 In 2002, Asashōryū put together back-to-back records of 11–4, 11–4 and 12–3 and was promoted to sumo's second highest rank of ōzeki in July.
 In November 2002, he took his first top division tournament championship (yūshō) with a 14–1 record.
-It took Asashōryū only 23 tournaments from his professional debut to win his first top division title, the fastest ever.
+It took Asashōryū only 23 tournaments from his professional debut to win his first top division title, the fastest ever at the time.
 In January 2003, he won his second straight championship.
 Shortly after the tournament, Asashōryū was granted the title of yokozuna, the highest rank in sumo.
 His promotion coincided with the retirement of the injury-plagued Takanohana, the last active Japanese born yokozuna until Kisenosato in January 2017.